LUCKY BREAK PUBLIC RELATIONSMIKE STOMMEL, PRINCIPAL

 Virginia Business Magazine

 Gold Key said it already has hired 125 people and still has nearly 100 associate positions available.
-The Virginia-Beach based hospitality management company said The Cavalier Hotel is looking to hire experienced hospitality workers from managerial full-time employees to bar and wait staff, culinary professionals, banquet servers and housekeeping staff.
+The Virginia-Beach based hospitality management company said The Historic Cavalier Hotel and Beach Club is looking to hire experienced hospitality workers from managerial full-time employees to bar and wait staff, culinary professionals, banquet servers and housekeeping staff.

 While some employees have started work, all 225 associates will begin employment at the hotel by Feb.
 5, in time for its reopening the next month.